hackclub/hackclub/workshops/memory_game/README.md

 card.setAttribute('data-id', i)
 ```

-**Explaination :** Here,
+**Explaination:** Here,

 - [createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) creates the HTML element specified by tagName
 - [setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) sets the value of an attribute on the specified element
 - [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) allow us to store extra information on standard in the HTML tag.

 According to the game, we have to flip the card that is clicked.
 So add a `click` event-listener for the card.
 Every time a card get clicked, `flipCard` function will be executed, which we will define later on the flow.
 For now, comment the event-listener as `flipCard` haven't yet defined.